vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Charge failure reasons

 > This is an experimental feature.
-The design has not been finalized and only applies to Vipps Recurring API.
+The design has not been finalized and it only applies to Vipps Recurring API.

 When fetching a charge through the API, you can find two fields in the response body to identify why the charge failed `failureReason` and `failureDescription`: